debiewouter/strict-null-check-migration-tools/README.md

 This repository contains scripts that Figma used to migrate its TypeScript codebase to use `--strictNullChecks`.

-These scripts were originally forked from https://github.com/mjbvz/vscode-strict-null-check-migration-tools
+These scripts were originally forked from https://github.com/mjbvz/vscode-strict-null-check-migration-tools and https://github.com/figma/strict-null-check-migration-tools

 # How to use